MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/new-embed-service-principal.md

 * You can't sign into the Power BI portal using service principal.
 * Power BI admin rights are required to enable service principal in developer settings within the Power BI admin portal.
 * You can't install or manage an on-premises data gateway using service principal.
-* [Embed for your organization](embed-sample-for-your-organization.md) applications are unable to use service principal.
+* [Embed for your organization](embed-sample-for-your-organization.md) applications can't use service principal.
 * [Dataflows](../../service-dataflows-overview.md) management is not supported.
 * Service principal currently does not support any admin APIs.
 * When using service principal with an [Azure Analysis Services](https://docs.microsoft.com/azure/analysis-services/analysis-services-overview) data source, the service principal itself must have an Azure Analysis Services instance permissions.
 Using a security group that contains the service principal for this purpose, doesn't work.